Extracellular signal-regulated kinases: Mitogen-activated protein kinase 3

+Mitogen-activated protein kinase 7

+Mitogen-activated protein kinase 7 (MAPK7) is also known as extracellular signal-regulated kinase 5 (ERK5).
+Sometimes referred to as Big MAPK or BMK due to its large size in comparison to other MAPKs.

 Clinical significance

 Activation of the ERK1/2 pathway by aberrant RAS/RAF signalling, DNA damage, and oxidative stress leads to cellular senescence.
 Low doses of DNA damage resulting from cancer therapy cause ERK1/2 to induce senescence, whereas higher doses of DNA damage fail to activate ERK1/2, and thus induce cell death by apoptosis.